Heavy lift drones.

 *Here’s your vocabulary lesson for the day, and a way to look like you know what you’re talking about: DIHEDRAL ANGLE where it relates to multirotors: Arms angled slightly upward, angling the motors outward to allow the drone to slip downward thru it’s own column of wind, with less resistance or interference.

 Now there’s the Matrice 600 which is a bit enigmatic.
-It a large frame, needs 6 batteries (which is problematic in of itself), but isn’t really designed to carry large cameras.
+It a large frame, needs 6 batteries (which is problematic in of itself as DJI batteries have proprietary chargers which take an hour+ to charge), but isn’t really designed to carry large cameras.
 DJI shows pictures with it with X4 & X5 cameras on it (which are small) so it doesn’t make sense over an Inspire unless you need 45 minute flight times.
 The gimbal that it comes with will comfortably carry a Canon 5D, but above that you have to modify it and use a different gimbal.
 I had an experience with an impatient operator from an Aerial company from Beverly Hills who called me a “Debbie Downer” for pointing out how over-weighted the drone was and the flex of the gimbal and told me “that’s what insurance is for”.
 IMHO Good piloting requires proper planning, not insurance.

 *An interesting side-note Just recently the US government has banned all DJI products on military bases because DJI instituted a policy of having to connect with DJI directly and all flight records are uploaded to DJI’s website so it poses a security risk because it could potentially give the Chinese access to classified information.
+There’s also been some rumbling in the industry about homeland security banning DJI products if they don’t stop transmitting their data back to China.
 My hopes are that this will pave the way for an American company to develop something viable as I think healthy competition is good for any industry.
-But DJI has been the industry leader for years and unless they make some bad corporate decisions or there’s some new regulations they’re not going anywhere.
+But DJI has been the industry leader for years and unless they choose to thumb their nose, at homeland security, or pay us back for the recently imposed tariffs, I’m betting they will make the adjustments to keep the US’s large chunk of their 2.7 BILLION dollar annual revenue.

 The Alta 6 is good for DSLR’s, up to a stripped down RED.
 But putting anything large on that drone is a bad decision.
 Last year I on a shoot with a certain “Octocopter-company” that took a “I think it’ll work?” approach and flew an Alta 6 over the pacific ocean.
 You’re supposed to weigh the entire craft ready for flight and if it exceeds that weight you’re in dangerous territory.
 We ended up flying the Inspire because of the Alta’s short flight times and the amount of dust the Alta it kicked up.
 The wedding that was taking place nearby appreciated the choice the producer made.